What Is Good Irradiance for Red Light Therapy?

 - Irradiance is affected by distance.
 Because of the inverse square law, small changes in your position relative to the device produce large changes in the irradiance your tissue receives.

-- StreamShop's SS300 Pro delivers at least 175.1 mW/cm² at 15 cm, and the desktop panel delivers 160 mW/cm².
-These are among the highest irradiance outputs available in ARTG listed class IIa medical devices.
+- StreamShop's SS300 Pro delivers at least 175.1 mW/cm² at 15cm and the SS100 delivers 160 mW/cm².
+These are among the highest irradiance outputs available in ARTG listed class IIa medical grade devices in Australia.

 When people start comparing red light therapy devices, irradiance is the number that matters most and the one that is most commonly misrepresented, misunderstood, or omitted entirely.
 Understanding what it means, what ranges are appropriate for different goals, and how to read a specification correctly is the foundation of getting good results from red light therapy.